billstclair/elm-html-template/Markdown.md

 The parser is stupid about termination of the JSON.
 If it sees two right square brackets in a row, that's the end, so if your code needs to include that, add spaces so that the only place where "]]" appears is at the end:

      [["node:marquee",{},["Annoy your friends!"] ]]

+### Tag Classes

+If you add a JSON-style set-bracket-delimited object, without double-quotes around the key or value, between two block elements (or before the first one), you can specify the classes of tags that follow.

+For example:

+    foo
+    1. James Brown is Number One!

+Encodes as:

+    [["p",{},
+      ["foo"]
+     ],
+     ["ol",{},
+      [["li",{},
+        [["p",{},
+          ["James Brown is Number One!"]
+         ]
+        ]
+       ]
+      ]
+     ]
+    ]

+But:

+    { p : pclass
+    , li : liclass
+    }
+    foo
+    1. James Brown is Number One!

+Encodes as:

+    [["p",{"class": "pclass"},
+      ["foo"]
+     ],
+     ["ol",{},
+      [["li",{"class": "liclass"},
+        ["James Brown is Number One!"]
+        ]
+       ]
+      ]
+     ]
+    ]

+You can't currently change the class bindings in the middle of a block element, but that wouldn't be a hard change to make, should it become desirable.

+This means that the left set bracket ("{") needs to be in the first column.
+Otherwise, it's in the middle of a paragraph starting with spaces.
+One benefit here is that you can indent a tag class object by four spaces to display it as a code block.

+It might also be nice to be able to have different classes for different table columns.